Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 - Are there less experienced colleagues to play mentor role?
 - Are there more experienced colleagues to ask for help?
 - Work hours (time zone dependencies).
 - General work tempo: Any constant pressure to be fast?
-Any lack of tasks so it gets slow?
+Any lack of tasks or presence of complex processes, so it gets slow?
 - Is there overtime work?
 If so, is it compensated?
 - Is there activity tracker, e.g. mouse movement tracking, screen capture?
 - Onboarding: Are there any flow and materials to help newcomer understand project?
 How much time allocated?